Harbah (cruise missile)

-The Harbah (حَرْبَہ), is a Pakistani medium-ranged all-weather turbojet powered anti-ship subsonic cruise missile that can be launched from ships & Transporter erector launchers.
+The Harbah (حَرْبَہ), is a Pakistani medium-ranged all-weather turbojet powered anti-ship subsonic cruise missile that can be launched from ships, submarines & Transporter erector launchers.
 It is developed by Global Industrial Defence Solutions at NDC facility.

 Development history

 The Harbah is reportedly a version of the Babur-III ship/submarine-based cruise missile.
 Initially, the Babur family of land attack missiles were entirely ground-launched.
 That changed in 2017 when the Babur-III version was fired from an underwater submarine.
+Therefore, it is possible that Harbah uses a truncated/smaller airframe making it possible for submarine tubes and ship-based launch canisters to carry the missile.
 It was later revealed that the Harbah was developed to address the requirements of the Pakistan Navy for a cost-effective and indigenous anti-ship & land attack missile.
 During the development, engineers had to reportedly limit its range owing to Pakistan's commitment to MTCR policies.

 The Harbah was first test-fired in 2018 from PNS Himmat during which it successfully struck a decommissioned ship target.
 It was first showcased to the international market in 2022 at Doha during the DIMDEX exhibition.